Maximell/CSC462/README.md

 CSC462

 This readme should include:
-- how to deploy - including
+- how to deploy
--- commands
+  - commands
--- server names
+  - server names
---credentials
+  -credentials